Link Search Menu Expand Document

 How does it works?

-If you are reading a data from the DB (i.e.: ExecuteQuery, Query, BatchQuery), the Get() method will be invoked after deserializing the model propery.
-On the other hand, if you are pushing a data towards the DB (i.e.: Insert, Merge, Update), the Set() method will be invoked prior the actual DB operation.
+When reading data from the database (e.g., ExecuteQuery, Query, BatchQuery), the Get() method is invoked after deserializing the model property.
+When pushing data to the database (e.g., Insert, Merge, Update), the Set() method is invoked before the actual database operation.

 Implementing a Property Handler